-AROUND 20 protestors have held a demonstration against proposed Irish language signs at Belfast’s Grand Central Station.
+AROUND 20 protestors held a demonstration this week against proposed dual-language English and Irish signs at Belfast’s Grand Central Station.

 The £350 million state-of-the-art transport hub opened in September last year without Irish signage leading to a protest by language campaigners who staged a sit-in just days after the station officially opened.